 If you don’t understand or are confused about your coverages, call my office and I will tell you exactly what coverages you need.

-Insurance costs differential from minimal to maximal coverage is usually less than $10.00/month but the consequences of not following suggestions from your Pennsylvania motorcycle accident lawyer could last a lifetime.
+Insurance costs differential from minimal to maximal coverage is usually not much, but the consequences of not following suggestions from your motorcycle accident lawyer could last a lifetime.

-Again, Happy Holidays to you and yours, and remember, if you have any questions about motorcycle accident law or insurance, please feel free to contact me or pick up the phone and call me at 1-888-292-5352 (888-CYCLE-LAW) – its always a free call!
+Again, Happy Holidays to you and yours, and remember, if you have any questions please feel free to pick up the phone and call me at 1-888-292-5352 (888-CYCLE-LAW) – its always a free call!